 Kinetic sand is an interesting texture.
 Have you ever made oobleck?
 It’s a bit similar, where the mixture doesn’t quite feel like a solid or a liquid.
 That’s called a Non-newtonian fluid!

-While you’ve got that box of cornstarch out… look what else you can make for sensory play.
-Try one of these recipes after you whip up a batch of kinetic sand.
+While you’ve got that box of cornstarch out, try one of these recipes after you whip up a batch of kinetic sand.

 More Fun Sensory Play Ideas